patroni/patroni/docs/replication_modes.rst

 on at least two nodes, enable ``synchronous_mode_strict`` in addition to the ``synchronous_node``.
 This parameter prevents Patroni from switching off the synchronous replication on the primary when no synchronous standby candidates are available.
-As a downside, the master is not be available for writes (unless the Postgres transaction explicitly turns of ``synchronous_mode``), blocking all client write requests until at least one synchronous replica comes up.
+As a downside, the primary is not be available for writes (unless the Postgres transaction explicitly turns of ``synchronous_mode``), blocking all client write requests until at least one synchronous replica comes up.

 You can ensure that a standby never becomes the synchronous standby by setting ``nosync`` tag to true.
 This is recommended to set for standbys that are behind slow network connections and would cause performance degradation when becoming a synchronous standby.